AlphaGenessisTech/bluedrop/README.md

 # Bluedrop Project Lamdba

-This is the repository for Youtube Video, on how to use Terraform to create AWS Lambda and configure AWS S3 trigger
+This is the repository on how to use Terraform to create AWS Lambda and configure AWS S3 trigger

 ## Terraform Commands
 ```bash